Bas3dBoi/test/Student Labs/environment_setup.md

 ### Step 1: Environment Setup

 1. Ensure Python 3.8 or later is installed on your machine.
-2. Ensure node.js is installed on your machine, this is required in order for playwright to function properly.
+2. Ensure node.js is installed on your machine, this is required in order for Playwright to function properly.
 Follow the link to download and install the latest version of [Node.js](https://nodejs.org/en)
 4. Clone the project GitHub repository to your local machine.
 5. Open the project. *This lab and subsequent labs use Visual Studio Code for Windows.*